burnmg/LC_algorithms_practice/README.md

 `heapq.nlargest(n, nums)` is `O(n*nums)`.
 It means that it can be `O(n)` if n is a constant and nums is `n`.

 ## Linked List

+### General Rules
+In most cases, use 'while cur' in the loop condition, but if `cur = cur.next.next...` is possible in the loop, use 'while cur and cur.next'

 ### [141.
 Linked List Cycle](https://leetcode.com/problems/linked-list-cycle/description/)
 ```python
 # Definition for singly-linked list.